DevTeam/Pure.DI/README_BODY.md

 }
 ```

+You can find a complete analogue of this application with top level statements [here](Samples/ShroedingersCatTopLevelStatements).
+For a top level statements application the name of generated composer is "Composer" by default if it was not override in the Setup call.

 _Pure.DI_ works the same as calling a set of nested constructors, but allows dependency injection.
 And that's a reason to take full advantage of Dependency Injection everywhere, every time, without any compromise!

 ## Simple and powerful API.